swimming-potato/aws-iam-temporary-elevated-access-broker/README.md

     1. **Group setup**
         1. **SearchPrefix:** Group search prefix (i.e. *aws-temp*).
 All groups should be created with this prefix to simplify the identification of roles in AWS that are accessed through the federated authentication process.
         2. **ReviewerGroup**: Group for determining *Reviewer* authorization.
         3. **AuditorGroup**: Group for determining *Auditor* authorization.
+				4. **GroupClaimName**: Name of the claim that will store groups information.
     2. **API Gateway setup**
         1. **Stage:** The stage where the application is running in, e.g. *dev*, *prod*.
-    3. **Okta setup**
+    3. **Cognito setup**
         1. **ClientId:** The client ID of the SPA application.
 This can be found on the "General" tab of an application, or the list of applications.
 This identifies the application that tokens will be minted for.
 See [Integrating with your identity provider](#integrating-with-your-identity-provider), below.
         2. **JWTIssuer:** This is the URL of the authorization server that will perform authentication.
 All Developer Accounts have a "default" authorization server.
 The issuer is a combination of your Org URL (found in the upper right of the console home page) and `/oauth2/default`.
 For example, https://dev-1234.oktapreview.com/oauth2/default.
         3. **Audience:** The expected audience passed to verifyAccessToken().
 This can be either a string (direct match) or an array of strings (the actual aud claim in the token must match one of the strings).
 See [API Access Management with Okta](https://developer.okta.com/docs/concepts/api-access-management/) for additional information.
+				4. **JWKSUri:** This is the URL of the locations of JWKS Keys to verify the signature of Access and Id Token.
     4. **Notifications setup**
         1. **ApprovalSNSTopicName**: A name for the SNS topic that will receive the approval notifications.
         2. **SubscriptionEndPoint**: The endpoint (i.e. email address) for the Amazon SNS topic.
 Additional subscribers can be added via the [SNS Console](https://docs.aws.amazon.com/sns/latest/dg/sns-create-subscribe-endpoint-to-topic.html)